 Erin always credits the student who asked the question.
 She uses these questions as a driving question for a lesson or sequence.
-Then, she write the name or initial of the student on the board or agenda.
+Then, she writes the name or initials of the student on the board or agenda.

 This is a great way to create buy-in in your class.